Authors Note: This chapter has been revised!

 "Me too."
-John left, Gerry considering waking Holly but he wanted to take a few moments just to look at her finally in peace.
+John left, Gerry considered waking Holly but he wanted to take a few moments just to look at her finally in some semblance peace.
 The dark circles were there because of him, she worried every day but now-once he recovered-she would never have to worry again.
 He couldn't wait any longer, the anticipation was spreading like wild fire.
 He stroked her hair and down to her chin, she smiled at his touch and opened her fluttering eyes.

 "Gerry!"
 She jumped up from her chair and wrapped her arms around him, he grunted.

 "Is that what ya call it?
 What did I look like before all of this then?"
-He was teasing her even in his weak state, it helped her keep hope during the process.
+He was teasing her, even in his weak state, it helped her keep hope during the process.
 He was always so positive and sometimes it annoyed her to no end.